Dxnn1u/online-food-ordering-website/README.md

 ### Local Storage
 Since customers frequently switch between pages while using this site, the `localStorage` API is used to temporarily store data in JSON format before navigation.
 When the user moves to a new page, the necessary data is retrieved from `localStorage` and converted back into a usable format.

+### Simple Backend
+Since I am more familiar with Python, I wrote a simple backend later on using Pandas and Flask, which allows order names, quantities, and total prices to be saved to an Excel file for easy record-keeping.

 ## Design Approach
 ### Images and Descriptions